benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

       question: Does the airport have an awareness of the future decline in petroleum-based fuel and plans to diversify revenue sources?
       guidebooksection:
-        - Ch.
-3.3 Funding Considerations
+        - 'Ch.
+3.3: Funding Considerations'
     - level1: No consideration or connections to work with OEMs or Service Providers.
       level2: Open for opportunities to collaborate with OEM and Service Providers.
       level3: Actively working or plan to collaborate with OEM and Service providers